 3. JINGLE JOGS & HOLIDAY STROLLS

 This Christmas on Cape Cod, you can dress up or dress down to shed those unwanted holiday pounds.
-The more daring runners should head to Provincetown for its Santa Speedo Run this Saturday (December 2) as part of the town's Holly Folly Weekend.
+The more daring runners should head to Provincetown for its Santa Speedo Run as part of the town's Holly Folly Weekend (December 6-8).
 The 1.7-mile run begins at 10 am, starting at Fanizzi’s and ending at The Crown & Anchor on Commercial Street.
 Also getting into the act are Orleans and Falmouth, which will host their own holiday 5Ks, encouraging participants to dress up in their jolliest attire.
-Both the Santa Stampede 5K and Family Fun Run (starting from The Barley Neck Inn in Orleans) and the Jingle Jog (starting at Falmouth Harbor on Scranton Avenue) will be held this Saturday as well.
-Falmouth’s event also includes an Elf Run for kids.
+Both the Santa Stampede 5K and Family Fun Run (starting from The Barley Neck Inn in Orleans) and the Jingle Jog (starting at Falmouth Harbor on Scranton Avenue) will be held Saturday, December 7.

 4. LIVE PERFORMANCES

 His home may be the North Pole, but Santa Claus will spend plenty of time on Cape Cod this coming month.
 Whether it be at Harwich’s Doane Park, Mashpee Commons, Cape Cod Mall or Ring Bros.
-Marketplace in Dennis, there will be numerous opportunities around the region for children to share their Christmas lists with Santa.
+Marketplace in Dennis, there will be numerous opportunities around the Cape for children to share their Christmas lists with Santa.
 Families are guaranteed to encounter Mr. Claus – along with dancing elves and hot cocoa – aboard the captivating Train to Christmas Town out of Buzzards Bay.
 And in true Cape Cod fashion, don't miss Santa's arrival by boat.
-He'll be docking in Falmouth Harbor this Saturday, with a return appearance in Chatham Fish Pier on Sunday.
+He'll be docking in Falmouth Harbor on December 7.